-In interviews, many potential employers will want to know your work style.
+In a job interview, a potential employer will want to know your working style most of the time.
+This helps them assess if you're a good match for the company and if you'll fill the job role well.
 Are you a leader?
 Are you a team player?
-Do you look at the bigger picture?
-Or, are you a small detail focused person?
+Do you look at the bigger picture like other big-picture thinkers?
+Or, are you a small detail-focused person?

-Sometimes this question can be daunting in interviews, but it’s not designed to trip you up.
-Employers genuinely want to know how you perform best, and how you prefer to work, so they can fit you to a team and keep yourself, and other employees happy.
+These questions are just some examples that an interviewer might ask to determine different work styles.
+Sometimes these questions can be daunting in interviews, but it’s not designed to trip you up.
+Employers genuinely want to know how you perform best, and how you prefer to work, so they can fit you into a team and keep you, and other employees happy.

-Your work style can be totally different to someone else’s’; some people are profusely organised, some people are spontaneous, others work well alone whilst others thrive in large teams.
-The budding question that many people have is ‘what is my work style’?.
+Your independent working style can be totally different from someone else’s; some people are profusely organized, some people are spontaneous, others work well alone whilst others thrive in large teams.
+The budding question that many people have is ‘what is my preferred work style’?
 This article is here to help you figure that out.

-Your individual and unique work style is made up of multiple things such as: how you structure your day, how you you prioritise tasks, how well you take direction and how you communicate (and many more things).
-Here are some questions that may help you establish the basis of your work style:
+Your individual and personal work style is made up of multiple things such as: how you structure your day, how you prioritize tasks, how well you take direction, and how you communicate (and many more things).
+Here are some open-ended questions that may help you establish the basis of your work style:

 Do you like working collaboratively or alone?

-When at work, are you empowered by the idea of working in a huge team, or do you dread the days where you have to work in these teams?
+When at work, are you empowered by the idea of working in a huge team, or do you dread the days when you have to work in these teams?

 Neither one of these work style preferences is better than the other, but it may affect what type of jobs you should apply for.
 In theory, if you absolutely hate working with other people, then you may be an introvert.
 This is not a bad thing, but it may hinder your performance in a company focused solely on sociable group work.
-If you hate working with others, apply for more solo jobs, or jobs in smaller teams - these employers will love your work style and you’ll be happier as you fit into that team.
+If you hate working with others, apply for more solo jobs, or jobs in smaller teams - these employers will love your work style and you’ll be happier as you fit in with other team members.

 Likewise, if you adore working in a big bubbly team, you’re most likely an extrovert; which again, has its strengths and weaknesses.
 You should consider this when applying for jobs; you probably won’t enjoy working in a small company that is focused on solo work but you will excel in a large company with big teams and lots of interaction.